Gojira (band): Fortitude (2020–present)

 Their headlining US tour commenced on 24 September.
 On 1 November, Lamb of God's Randy Blythe made a guest appearance at Gojira's concert in his hometown of Richmond, Virginia, which marked the first time they had performed "Adoration for None" live together.
 Gojira announced a UK and European headline tour from mid-January to mid-March 2022, with performances at the Tauron Arena Kraków, Motorpoint Arena Nottingham, and Cardiff International Arena, among other locations.
 The band also announced a three-date French arena tour, including the Accor Arena.
 It marked Gojira's first-ever headline arena shows in Europe and the UK.
 However, the tour was postponed to July 2022 and February 2023 due to Covid-19-related restrictions.
 "Amazonia" received a nomination for Best Metal Performance at the 2022 Grammy Awards.
 Andreu left Gojira on the remaining eight dates of their 2022 North American tour with Deftones to be present with his newborn child.
 They recruited Aldrick Guadagnino from the French band Klone to replace him temporarily from 18 to 28 May.
 On 19 June, Gojira headlined the third day of Hellfest Summer Open Air, performing to a crowd of 60,000.
 The band then went on a 4-date South America tour, including performances at the Movistar Arena and the Luna Park arena.

+On 26 July 2024, Gojira performed at the 2024 Summer Olympics opening ceremony in Paris; their exhibition, held at the Conciergerie, consisted in a live rendition of French classic revolutionary song "Ça Ira", arranged in collaboration with Victor Le Masne, and performed with opera singer Marina Viotti.
+In the process, the band became the first hard rock or metal act to ever perform in an opening ceremony at the Olympic Games.
+On 30 August, Gojira released a studio version of their rendition, named "Mea Culpa (Ah! Ça ira!)", as a single on streaming services.
+In November, "Mea Culpa (Ah! Ça ira!)" was unveiled as a nominee for the Best Metal Performance at the 2025 Grammy Awards, their third nomination in the category, which they ultimately won.